Deep Template-based Object Instance Detection: Experiments

+Our method is evaluated without prior knowledge of the Linemod objects.
+It can be directly compared with Line-2D~\cite{hinterstoisser2011multimodal} which also uses templates as input.
+On the standard Linemod dataset, Line-2D outperforms our method by 8.5\% on the ``2D bounding box'' metric.
+The better results of Line-2D on Linemod can be explained in part by an additional and naive post-processing color-based check that rejects false positives~\cite{brachmann2016uncertainty} while we report the performance of our approach without any post-processing.
+We note that this naive approach fails if minor occlusions occurs.
+In contrast, our method outperforms Line-2D by almost 30\% in mAP on the more difficult Occluded Linemod.
+Our approach also provides competitive performance that is on par or close to all other methods that test on known objects and/or have access to real images.
+Fig.~\ref{fig:results_occluded} shows qualitative results on Occluded Linemod.
 We also compare our approach with TDID~\cite{ammirato2018target} and SiamMask~\cite{wang2019fast}.
 We replaced their original backbones by the same architecture (DenseNet) we are using.
 As specified by those methods, a siamese backbone replaced our 2 branches approach (OAB and PSB).
 TDID uses a $1\times1$ embedding whereas a $3\times3$ embedding is used for SiamMask.
 All implementations were trained on the same task following the same procedure than our approach and their scores are reported in tab.~\ref{tab:main_results}.
 Overall, our proposed approach significantly outperforms these two baselines.